The review is being done at the request of the Navajo Nation.

 The third-party review ensures accurate and reliable measurements, Nelson said.

 "Quality Assurance/Quality Control is important in maximizing data consistency and reliability," Navajo EPA Director Stephen Etcitty stated in a letter requesting the New Mexico aid.
-"In this regard, we appreciate the past assistance NMED has provided towards our continued work in air quality management
+"In this regard, we appreciate the past assistance NMED has provided towards our continued work in air quality management on the Navajo Nation and the region, and we appreciate NMED's willingness in continued support."

 The New Mexico Environment Department will review measures of equipment that tracks particulate matter in the air, department spokeswoman Marissa Stone said.